 Innovation need not be exclusively a high technology game.
 Rather a novel business model can change how the company operates in the market by addressing untapped needs, such as addressing end consumers directly and thereby avoiding costly intermediaries.

 Bottling all these complex notes together is a task requiring special attention to processes and management control.
-Without letting it intoxicate you that you forget: Sustainability is everything—and not just in viticulture.
+Without letting it intoxicate you that you forget: Sustainability is everything—and not just in the wine industry.

 * Johnson, M. W., Christensen, C. M., & Kagermann, H. (2008).
 Reinventing your business model.
 Harvard business review, 86(12), 57-68.